Google offers a way of controlling and analyzing your costs through Reports module and BigQuery.

 Specify the Dataset ID (no spaces allowed), Data location, and Data expiration, then click OK

-8. In the console, select your internal project from the Project dropdown (if not selected already).
+8. In the console, go back to Billing - Billing export, select your project from the Project dropdown (if not selected already).
+Click Edit Settings botton.

 Note: you only need to do this once per billing account, NOT per project.